nigelp/Zentara-Code/README.md

 - **Embrace iteration**: accept partial progress and refine.
 - **Let Zentara plan**: approve or edit its proposed steps rather than dictating line‑level changes.

+## Debugging & Troubleshooting

+### Viewing Zentara Debug Logs

+To observe all conversations between the LLM and Zentara, including detailed execution logs and debugging information:

+1. **Open the Output Panel**:
+   - **Method 1**: Use the keyboard shortcut `Ctrl+Shift+U` (Windows/Linux) or `Cmd+Shift+U` (Mac)
+   - **Method 2**: Go to the top menu bar → **View** → **Output**
+   - **Method 3**: Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and type "View: Toggle Output"

+2. **Select Zentara Debug Channel**:
+   - In the Output panel (usually appears at the bottom of VS Code), look for a dropdown menu on the right side
+   - Click the dropdown and select **"Zentara Debug"** from the list of available output channels
+   - If you don't see "Zentara Debug", make sure Zentara Code extension is active and try interacting with it first

+3. **What You'll See**:
+   - Real-time conversation logs between you and the AI
+   - Tool execution details and results
+   - Error messages and debugging information
+   - Subagent communications and parallel task execution logs
+   - LSP operation details and responses

+**Tip**: Keep the Output panel open while working with Zentara to monitor its operations and troubleshoot any issues in real-time.

 ## Roadmap & Changelog